 Theft and pickpocketing are common in Ecuador, especially on long distance buses and in areas frequented by tourists.
-Around Quito, the La Mariscal and La Marin districts, and La Carolina and El Ejidoo parks are areas of particular concern.
-In general, theft and pickpocketing have increased in public markets, airports and bus terminals, and on crowded streets both during daylight and at night.
+Around Quito, the La Mariscal and La Marin districts, and La Carolina and El Ejidoo parks are areas of concern.
+In general, theft and pickpocketing have increased in public markets, bus terminals, and on crowded streets both during daylight and at night.
 Backpackers are a common target and distraction ploys are often used.

 If camping, you should only stay at authorised campsites because of the risk of violent crime.

 North-east border region: We strongly advise you not to travel to Carchi, Orellana, and Sucumbios provinces in north-eastern Ecuador bordering Colombia and Peru.
 There is a very high level of serious criminal activity, including kidnapping, in these provinces.
 Foreigners have been kidnapped in these areas.

 The US dollar is the only legal currency in Ecuador.
 It is useful to have smaller denominations, especially $1 notes, as many smaller shops and taxi drivers do not change large notes.

 Before you go, organise a variety of ways to access your money overseas, such as credit cards, travellers' cheques, cash, debit cards or cash cards.
 Australian currency and travellers' cheques are not accepted in many countries.
 Consult with your bank to find out whether your ATM card will work in Ecuador.

 Make two photocopies of valuable documents such as your passport, tickets, visas and travellers' cheques.
 Keep one copy with you in a separate place to the original and leave another copy with someone at home.